cosmicjs/cosmicapp-photography-website/README.md

 cd cosmicapp-photography-website
 npm install
 ```
 Import the `bucket.json` file into your Cosmic JS bucket.
 To do this, [login to Cosmic JS](https://cosmicjs.com/login) and in your bucket left side nav, go to Import / Export.
+Drag and drop the `bucket.json` file from this repo to import all data and files to get started.

 ###Run in production
 ```